 Identified by AP administrators from the 2004 free-response answers:

-in the first line of
+super in the first line of

 a constructor method.

-(It's worth teaching students to always use super
+(It's worth teaching students to always use super,

 and not even mentioning that sometimes it's optional.)